 Act 2: The Menu

-Tak-Shaan Kolo is a very wealthy man.
+Tak-Shaan Kolo is a very wealthy man on the planet Arvukus.
 His family is wealthy and everyone he knows is wealthy.
 But his life is a mess.
 Forced to accept a position in life that’s not him, Tak-Shann has reached a turning point.
-A serendipitous trip to a men’s-only resort turns his entire life upside down and teaches him the most valuable lesson he’s ever learned in his entire 30 years.
+A serendipitous trip to a men’s-only resort for his 30th birthday turns his life upside down and teaches him the most valuable lesson he’s ever learned.

 Act 3: The Companion